jessebmiller/treacherous-winds/src/playbooks/fighter.md

 # Fighter

+Play a Fighter if you want internal struggles with aggression and violence and to fight a dragon.

 ## Moves

 Start with only the common moves.
 Gain one each time you complete each of acts 1-4 of your arc.